by Richard Rider, Chairman, San Diego Tax Fighters

 Why?
 For one of two reasons.
 And ONLY one.

 1. They don’t know the figures.
 Never checked.
 Even supposed financial gurus haven’t a clue what the numbers are.
 They just INTUITIVELY know that the revenues are woefully inadequate.
 After all, this “massive revenue shortfall” has been endlessly cited by fellow leading California progressives for decades, so most liberals mindlessly conclude that it MUST be true.

 2. They DO know the figures.
 But they intentionally omit them, as such figures DESTROY their argument.
 For it turns out – compared to property tax revenue collected the year BEFORE Prop 13 passed – such tax revenues have grown faster than inflation and population COMBINED.

-Much of the complaining about Prop 13 has to do with its “unfairness.”
+Much of the complaining about Prop 13 has to do with its lack of “fairness.”
 Property is taxed by a formula that caps the yearly tax increases, resulting over time in long-time property holders paying less property tax than newer purchasers of similarly valued property.
 But is “fairness” the issue?
 I think not.

-We could have this discussion if the idea was to somehow “equalize” the property taxes in a revenue neutral fashion (though I still disagree with the change).
-But the whiners’ goal is to make the senior property owners pay MORE property taxes – with little or no relief for the new property purchasers.
+We could have this discussion if the idea were to somehow “equalize” the property taxes in a revenue neutral fashion (though I still disagree with the change).
+But the whiners’ goal is to make the senior property owners and commercial properties pay MORE property taxes – with little or no relief for the newer residential property purchasers.
 Obviously this “fairness” objection is just a ruse to further raise property taxes – and, as I’ve demonstrated above, Californians pay quite enough property taxes, thank you very much.